LoyolaChicagoBooks/cder/source/events.rst

 development framework [Android]_.
 Our running example will be a bounded click counter application that can be used to keep track of the capacity of, say, a movie theater.

-..
-This is an example of a section reference :ref:`sec_BoundedCounterAbstraction` (example for K).

-.. _sec_BoundedCounterAbstraction:

 The bounded counter abstraction
 -------------------------------